rksc82/imagestreamer/README.md

 This is a scala sbt based project written using Scalatra

-It has a backend engine which produces images stream bytes of data on kafka topic.
+It is a backend engine which images into stream bytes and  produces the data on kafka topic.
 Consumer consumes these byte stream of images and extracts the text information using OCR online library The data extracted is ingested to elastic search